|Air Support Unit

-- Serves the entire City and is comprised of the Abandoned Vehicle Abatement Unit (AVA), the Accident Investigation Bureau (AIB), Motors Unit, Parking Enforcement, and the Traffic Investigations Unit (TIU).
+- Serves the entire City and is comprised of the Abandoned Vehicle Abatement Unit, the Accident Investigation Bureau, Motors Unit, Parking Enforcement and the Traffic Investigations Unit.

-- Enforces prostitution laws by conducting investigations and making arrests relating to the activities of prostitutes and pimps both on the street and operations under the guise of modeling, massage, and escort services.
+- Enforces prostitution laws by conducting investigations and making arrests relating to the activities of prostitutes and pimps both on the street and operations under the guise of modeling, massage and escort services/units.

-- Screens new liquor license applications to ABC and evaluates potential impact of such licenses on the community; conducts training for ABC-licensed businesses to help their employees recognize false ID's and detect other violations.
+- Screens new liquor license applications to ABC and evaluates the potential impact of such licenses on the community; conducts training for ABC-licensed businesses to help their employees recognize false IDs and detect other violations.

-- Enforces gambling laws by investigating illegal horse race and sports betting, card and dice games, slot machines, and rigged gaming devices, bingo games and casino nights.
+- Enforces gambling laws by investigating illegal horse race and sports betting, card and dice games, slot machines as well as rigged gaming devices, bingo games and casino nights.